• Skip to primary navigation

 A Power of Attorney is a legal document granting another person the power to manage your legal and financial affairs whilst you are still alive.
 If you become unable to manage your own affairs, your assets may be frozen unless:

-• you have a Power of Attorney; or
+• Do you have a Power of Attorney or

 • another person applies to the relevant board, court or tribunal for an order to do so.